How Much Does Adoption Cost in Victoria? A Realistic 2026 Breakdown

 There is no application fee to register your interest with Adoption Victoria.
 The local infant adoption pathway does not have a large statutory fee in the way intercountry does.
 However, "no application fee" does not mean free.

-These include your medical reports (GP examination and, if required, a psychological assessment — bulk-billed or private depending on your situation), your National Police Certificate (approximately $42 through the Australian Federal Police), and your Working with Children Check (free for volunteers in Victoria).
+These include your medical reports (GP examination and, if required, a psychological assessment — bulk-billed or private depending on your situation), your National Police Certificate (fees vary by provider), and your Working with Children Check (free for volunteers in Victoria).
 If multiple adults in your household require police checks, this multiplies accordingly.

 Education seminars hosted by Adoption Victoria are typically provided at no cost.

 Once placement is approved and the supervision period is complete, you need to file an adoption order application in the County Court.
-This involves drafting legal documents, filing court fees, and in most cases retaining a family law solicitor to guide you through the process.
+This involves drafting legal documents, filing court fees, and deciding whether to retain a family law solicitor to guide you through the process.
 Some families engage a solicitor only for the final stage; others want representation throughout.
-Court filing fees are modest (typically under $200), but solicitor costs vary significantly.
+Check the current court fee schedule, as solicitor costs vary significantly.

 If you need to apply to "dispense" with the consent of a birth parent (for example, where the father cannot be located), the process becomes more complex and costly — you should allow for higher legal fees in this scenario.